A quick brine + high-heat roast + tasty dressing = best shrimp ever

 - Combine the cilantro, coriander, lime juice, cayenne, and garlic powder in a large bowl.
 Whisk in the olive oil.

-Roast the shrimp:
+To roast the shrimp:

 - Preheat the oven to 450°F and put a sheet pan in it to heat up.